iitgoa-ml/3d-cells-nuclei-segmentation/cells/watershed_active_snakes/README.md

 **Requirements:**
 image processing toolbox in matlab

 snakes3D library from matlab file exchange:  Dirk-Jan Kroon (2022).
-Snake : Active Contour (https://www.mathworks.com/matlabcentral/fileexchange/28149-snake-active-contour), MATLAB Central File Exchange. .
+Snake : [Active Contour](https://www.mathworks.com/matlabcentral/fileexchange/28149-snake-active-contour), MATLAB Central File Exchange. .

 In the dataset, we have provided the orignal stack of images with multiple cell [insert link].
 We additionally process the dataset to extract stack of single cells [insert link].
 We do that by using ImageJ software, Schneider, C. A., Rasband, W. S., & Eliceiri, K. W. (2012).
 NIH Image to ImageJ: 25 years of image analysis.
 Nature Methods, 9(7), 671–675. doi:10.1038/nmeth.2089